Naicriz/homebrew-CXPatcher-GStreamer/README.md

-# homebrew-CXPatcher
+# homebrew-CXPatcher-GStreamer
-### All the Credits to Stonerl who is the creator of this homebrew cask.
+_All the Credits to Stonerl who is the creator of this homebrew cask._

-I just modified the repo so i can use it, because the original isn't working at the present moment.
+I just modified the repo so I could be able to use it.

+Adding the repo:

     $ brew tap Naicriz/CXPatcher